Course Description:

 – This course builds upon Foreign Language I while using the same text.
 This is the second stage comprising elementary French.
 Basic skills in speaking, listening, reading and writing will be further developed.

-– Students will be given different simplified handouts about different grammatical problems to master some basic grammar in order to start communication in this language.
+– It focuses mainly on speaking and writing in order to prepare the students for future higher levels. – Students will be given different simplified handouts about different grammatical problems to master some basic grammar in order to start communication in this language. |

 Course Code: FLG2205